souzatharsis/podcastfy/paper/paper.md

 - **Accessibility Advocates**: Podcastfy promotes digital accessibility by providing a tool that can convert multimodal content into auditory formats.
 This can help individuals with visual impairments, dyslexia, or other disabilities that make it challenging to consume written or visual content.

-- **Media Organizations**: Media organizations can use Podcastfy to convert news articles, reports, and multimedia content into audio format, offering audio versions of their content to users who prefer listening, thereby increasing user engagement and reach.

 # Implementation and Architecture

 Podcastfy implements a modular architecture designed for flexibility and extensibility through 5 main components:

 <img src="podcastfy.png" alt="Podcastfy's architecture and workflow diagram showing the main components and their interactions." width="75%"/>

 1. **Client Interface**
    - Provides both CLI and API interfaces
-   - Implements the main `generate_podcast()` method
    - Coordinates workflow between processing layers
+   - Implements unified interface for podcast generation through the `generate_podcast()` method

 2. **Configuration Management**
    - Provides extensive customization options through a dedicated module
-   - Manages system settings and user preferences
+   - Manages system settings and user preferences such as podcast name, language, style, and structure
    - Controls behavior of all processing layers

 3. **Content Extraction Layer**